lapesd/dynemol/docs/ehrenfest.md

 ...
 end do
 ```
-For each coordinate, do the steps below.
+Do it 3 times.

 ```f90
 delta_b = delta * merge(D_one , D_zero , xyz_key == xyz )
 ```
 Very interesting line.
-The `merge` function will return an array 1s and 0s matching the result of the expression `xyz_key == xyz`.
+The `merge` function will return an array of 1s and 0s matching the result of the expression `xyz_key == xyz`.
 This expression, will return a mask depending on the value of `xyz`. `xyz_key` is a constant array of reals `[1, 2, 3]`.

 For example:
 - `[1, 2, 3] == 1` will result in a mask `[T, F, F]`;